-The Gabion Wall at Hinkley Point B Power Station is located behind the main sea wall on the Bristol Channel coast and was installed in response to an extreme tidal surge.
+The Gabion Wall is located behind the main sea wall on the Bristol Channel coast and was installed in response to an extreme tidal surge.
 Marine exposure and high chloride ingress had taken its toll putting the integrity of the structure at risk.
 When pack rust thickens to the point where rivets pop, plates bend and bearings seize consequences can be fatal.
 Refurbishment of the Gabion Wall was required to repair the structure and protect against further corrosion.

 Mick Flounders, Contracts Director explains the programme of work undertaken: